kassisol/docker-puppet-spec/README.md

 This container will be use to run puppet module spec test based on the information provided by the file '.ci.yml' or file using the same syntax (eg: .travis.yml, ...) located in the puppet module directory.

-For now only the keys env, language, rvm, gemfile, before_install, install, before_script, script and matrix (exclude) are supported in the configuration file.
+For now only the keys env (global, matrix), language, rvm, gemfile, before_install, install, before_script, script and matrix (exclude) are supported in the configuration file.
 Others keys will be ignore.

 Here is an example of the file '.ci.yml':